tony-xlh/vision-camera-dynamsoft-document-normalizer/README.md

    }, []);
    ```

-2. Scan documents from a file.
+2. Scan documents from a file (or use `detectBase64`).

    ```ts
    let detectionResults = await detectFile(photoPath);
    ```

-3. Normalize a document image with the detection result.
+3. Normalize a document image with the detection result (or use `normalizeBase64`).

    ```ts
    let normalizedImageResult = await normalizeFile(photoPath, detectionResult.location,{saveNormalizationResultAsFile:true});